 The edition parameter is expected to be a string, if specified, and sets the edition to use for the sessions in the pool.
 It is only relevant if both the client and the server are at least Oracle Database 11.2.
+See Edition-Based Redefinition (EBR).

 The timeout parameter is expected to be an integer, if specified, and sets the length of time (in seconds) after which idle sessions in the pool are terminated.
 Note that termination only occurs when the pool is accessed.
 The default value of 0 means that no idle sessions are terminated.
+The initial pool timeout must be non-zero if you subsequently want to change the timeout with SessionPool.reconfigure().

-The waitTimeout parameter is expected to be an integer, if specified, and sets the length of time (in milliseconds) that the caller should wait for a session to become available in the pool before returning with an error.
-This value is only used if the getmode parameter is set to the value cx_Oracle.Spool_ATTRVAL_TIMEDWAIT.
+The wait_timeout parameter is expected to be an integer, if specified, and sets the length of time (in milliseconds) that the caller should wait for a session to become available in the pool before returning with an error.
+This value is only used if the getmode parameter is set to the value cx_Oracle.SPOOL_ATTRVAL_TIMEDWAIT.

-The maxLifetimeSession parameter is expected to be an integer, if specified, and sets the maximum length of time (in seconds) a pooled session may exist.
+The max_lifetime_session parameter is expected to be an integer, if specified, and sets the maximum length of time (in seconds) a pooled session may exist.
 Sessions that are in use will not be closed.
-They become candidates for termination only when they are released back to the pool and have existed for longer than maxLifetimeSession seconds.
+They become candidates for termination only when they are released back to the pool and have existed for longer than max_lifetime_session seconds.
 Note that termination only occurs when the pool is accessed.
 The default value is 0 which means that there is no maximum length of time that a pooled session may exist.

-The sessionCallback parameter is expected to be either a string or a callable.
-If the parameter is a string, this refers to a PL/SQL procedure that will be called when SessionPool.acquire() requests a tag and that tag does not match the connection's actual tag.
+The session_callback parameter is expected to be either a string or a callable.
+If the session_callback parameter is a callable, it will be called when a newly created connection is returned from the pool, or when a tag is requested and that tag does not match the connection's actual tag.
+The callable will be invoked with the connection and the requested tag as its only parameters.
+If the parameter is a string, it should be the name of a PL/SQL procedure that will be called when SessionPool.acquire() requests a tag and that tag does not match the connection's actual tag.
+See Session CallBacks for Setting Pooled Connection State.
 Support for the PL/SQL procedure requires Oracle Client libraries 12.2 or later.
 See the OCI documentation for more information.
-If the sessionCallback parameter is a callable, however, it will be called when a newly created connection is returned from the pool or when a tag is requested and that tag does not match the connection's actual tag.
-The callable will be invoked with the connection and the requested tag as its only parameters.